aaditya8959/ReactDiff/INSTALL.md

 make -jN install
 ```

-where 'N'above is a whole number referring to the number of MPI processes.
+where 'N' above is a whole number referring to the number of MPI processes.